Is Solar Panel Cleaning Worth It? The Numbers Don't Lie

 A data-driven look at whether professional solar panel cleaning actually recovers enough output to justify the cost — for Australian homeowners.

-The solar industry talks a lot about panel efficiency, feed-in tariffs, and battery storage — but very little about one of the most practical questions every solar owner faces: Is paying someone to clean my panels actually worth it?
+The solar industry talks a lot about panel efficiency, feed-in tariffs, and battery storage — but very little about one of the most practical questions every solar owner faces: Is solar panel cleaning worth it?

 Solar panel soiling — the accumulation of dust, bird droppings, pollen, and pollution on panel surfaces — reduces the amount of light reaching the photovoltaic cells.
 Less light means less electricity.
-The question is: how much less?
+The question is: how much less, and does the recovered output justify the cleaning cost?

 | Location Type | Monthly Output Loss (Unclean Panels) | Annual Loss (if Never Cleaned) |